 Fair hiring laws were enacted to give every candidate a fair shake in the interview and selection process.
 Yet more than 40 years after the first of these guidelines became law, job candidates today still are asked questions that are illegal, insulting, and irrelevant to job performance.
-The keys to eradicating this kind of behavior are ongoing education and consistent interviewing processes and selection practices.

-Planning and Preparation are the First Steps
+Planning and Preparation Are the First Steps

 Job Relevance is the Key Factor